With thoughtful luminescence, Elizabeth Messina offers an intimate study of the female portrait

 Messina’s own children will sometimes appear in front of her camera, and putting them in front of the lens has allowed two of her cherished worlds to intersect.

-“Photographing my children has been one of the biggest blessings in my life,” she finishes.
-“Blending my for photography and my love of my children is wonderful.
+“Photographing my children has been one of the biggest blessings in my ,” she finishes.
+“Blending my passion for photography and my love of my children is wonderful.
 The real magic is capturing a child where they are, no need for a forced smile or even a perfect outfit.
 Children are interesting and beautiful to capture, even when they are not compliant.
 It is often the in-between moments that are the most impactful.”

 The post With thoughtful luminescence, Elizabeth Messina offers an intimate study of the female portrait appeared first on Popular Photography.